Nottingham-CTU/REDCap-UI-Tweaker/README.md

 shown at once.
 Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+### Reports simplified view
+If enabled, a button will be added to the reports page to show a simplified view.
+This will provide an overview of the reports as a table.
+Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

+Other modules can add information to the reports simplified view.
+If you are a module developer, see the [report provider guide](README-ReportProvider.md) for more information.

 ### User rights simplified view
 If enabled, a button will be added to the user rights page to show a simplified view.
 This will provide an overview of the user rights as a table showing the rights granted to each role.